JonKohKaiEn/Uni-Notes/Year 3/IE2107 - Engineering Maths 2/Linear Algebra/System of Linear Equations.md

 1) Re-arrange rows such that it is easier to do the reduction (pivot of first row is 1)
 2) For each row n, eliminate all values below the pivot of row n
 ### Cases
-- Last row has non-zero coefficient for
+- Pivot of last row is